How to snap windows side by side and split screen on Windows 10

 The transparent overlay shows the corner for your window

-How to split screen when using multiple monitors in Windows 10
+How to split screen on multiple monitors in Windows 10

-Snapping windows side by side works pretty much the same in Windows 10 when you have two monitors or more.
-To learn more, read: How to snap Windows apps side by side and split the screen on two monitors.
+Snapping windows side by side works pretty much the same in Windows 10 when you have two or more monitors.
+To learn more, read: How to split screen on multiple monitors.

 Using split screen with multiple monitors